Practically dripping with magic, Writing-On-Stone Provincial Park makes for the perfect Southern Alberta day trip.

 I don’t know what it is, but walking all around giant towering sandstone rock formations is always such an ethereal experience for me.
 The hoodoos at Writing-On-Stone go on for miles, and the paths that take you around them are perfectly laid out for an immersive hoodoo experience.

-Writing-On-Stone Petroglyphs and Pictographs
+Learn About the Petroglyphs and Pictographs

 The region of Writing-On-Stone has been occupied by Indigenous communities going back as far as 10,000 years.